utnaf/golem/README.md

 # Golem

 **Long story short**: I got a pretty damn good name for an app and I need something to build around it. *No clue*.
 So I decided to make yet another Docker bootstrap for PHP.
-Just to have a running environment with PHP, nginx and mysql in a few commands.
-I usually do this when I need to do some small stuff, tests, package testing.
+Just to have a running environment with PHP, apache and mysql in a few commands.
+I usually do this when I need to do some small stuff, playgrounds, package testing, that needs a fast boostrap.

-Since is a Composer plugin, it can be use on existing projects too as long as these files does not exist:
+Since is a Composer plugin, it can be used on existing projects as long as these files and directories does not exist:
  * `./Makefile`
  * `./docker-compose.yml`
  * `./build/docker`